JackWolverson/SpaceInvaders/README.md

 # SpaceInvaders
-an iplmentstion of space inaveders in python built a a first year project
+an implementation of space invaders in python built a a first year project